 Individuals who are responsible for planning and implementing advanced degree programs in gifted education, school personnel who wish to develop advanced competencies, and those who teach advanced courses in gifted education would benefit from using the advanced standards to guide development or revisions of existing programs aimed at preparing individuals for advanced roles in gifted education.
 Other suggestions include sharing the advanced standards with education leadership programs, especially with those who teach administrator courses, and using the standards to help guide the hiring of gifted education coordinators.

 The advanced standards in gifted education were developed by standards experts at the National Association for Gifted Children, the Council for Exceptional Children, and the Association for the Gifted.
 These content and teacher preparation experts conducted an extensive study of advanced teaching standards, including National Board for Professional Teaching Standards, state standards, knowledge and skill standards that are expected of all special educators in advanced roles, and standards used by the National Council for Accreditation of Teacher Education (NCATE) as part of the school/college of education accreditation process.
 The workgroup also identified research support for each of the knowledge and skills included in the standards.
 The resulting advanced standards in gifted education were rigorously reviewed by the field and were approved by all three organizations in 2013.

 Are the advanced standards required as part of accreditation?

-No. The Council for Accreditation of Teacher Education (NCATE) and CAEP, the merger of NCATE and TEAC (to begin operating in 2013), does not require advanced programs for school professionals to go through an advanced program review for national recognition as part of the accreditation process if the program has been recognized in the initial standards review process.
+No. The Council for Accreditation of Educator Preparation (the new organization resulting from the merger of NCATE and TEAC) does not require advanced programs for school professionals to go through an advanced program review for national recognition as part of the accreditation process if the program has been recognized in the initial standards review process.
 However, the advanced program may opt to submit itself for review under advanced standards

 Download a PDF of the Advanced Standards